Posts

 Cloud computing implies working with virtual machines (VMs) or containers instead of physical equipment.
 We have already written about the benefits of containers, but if you rely heavily on out-of-the-box solutions, you will waste the potential of reducing the cloud costs even more by utilizing small and performant containers.

-For instance, a CentOS base container image size is 79.65MB, whereas an Alpine Linux container image is only 2.67MB.
-Coupled with Liberica Lite it provides the smallest container for Java applications on the market, 42.72MB — imagine how much space in the cloud you can save!
+For instance, a Debian base container image size is 27.78MB, whereas an Alpaquita Linux base container image is only 3.59MB.
+Coupled with Liberica Lite it provides a small container for Java applications of only 52MB — imagine how much space in the cloud you can save!

 But size is not the only container characteristic that matters.
 A perfect container for your enterprise doesn’t exist yet, but you can make one yourself: